 Basics of the IHS

-Our interdisciplinary five-year Doctoral program aims to nurture the leaders of the next generation who will help build the multicultural society of the future.
+We aim to educate the leaders of the next generation who will help build the multicultural society of the future through a coherent five-year doctorate program that is interdisciplinary and covers a combination of different fields of study.

 Ideal Human Resources